marcodali/whatsapp-ai-agent-with-langchain/README.md

 Follow these steps:

 1. Navigate to the `layers/` folder.
-2. Build and run the Docker container using the provided Dockerfile.
+2. Build and run the Docker container using the provided Dockerfile. `docker build -t lambda-builder .`
 3. Inside the running container, execute the commands listed in the `build_layers.sh` file.
 4. Copy the generated `.zip` files from the container to the project's root directory.